mozilla-it/openvpn-netfilter/README.rst

 You'll notice the comments are there for ease of troubleshooting, you can grep through "iptables -L -n" and find out which user or group has access to what easily.

-To reduce the amount of rules created, when the LDAP ACLs only contains a list of destination subnets, these subnets are added into an IPSet.
+To reduce the amount of rules created, when a user ACL only contains a list of destination subnets (no ports), these subnets are added into an IPSet.
 The IPSet is named after the VPN IP of the user.

 .. code::